 If you are self employed and have paid 13 Class 2 National Insurance contributions in your test period you will be treated as having earnings sufficient to result in the full weekly payment of MA.

 To check your eligibility to MA, you can use the Maternity Entitlement Calculator.

 MA is paid for up to 39 weeks and can start from 11 weeks before the expected week of childbirth.
 If you are employed or self-employed, you may delay the start of your MA up until the baby's birth.

 However, if you are not employed, your MA will start from the 11th week before the expected week of childbirth.

-Fill in claim form MA1 and send it to Jobcentre Plus together with your maternity certificate (MAT B1) and form SMP1 if you have it.
+Fill in claim form MA1 and send it to Jobcentre Plus together with proof of income, your maternity certificate (MAT B1) and form SMP1 if you have it.